tstromberg/sigstore-the-local-way/README.md

 As a bonus, this repository includes a [launch script](launch-sigstore.sh) to relaunch the sigstore stack using tmux any time after the completion of the tutorial.

+If you run into an error, be sure to check the Appendix for a list of errors you might bump into.

 ## Installation of non-sigstore prerequisites

 Installing the full-stack requires the Go programming language, a SQL database, and a handful of security tools: